isabelkfigueroa/isabelkfigueroa.github.io/_posts/2024-04-20-snapdragon.md

 # Praise

 Jacks demonstrates new skills, allows Snap to practice the skills, and praises Snap when she does well.
-Jacks shows Snap how to feed baby possums, but the first time Snap feeds the possums, she feels that her form may not be correct.
+As Snap feeds the possums for the first time, she worries that her form may not be correct.
-Jacks assures Snap: “I watched you...You did a fine job.
+Jacks assures Snap: “I watched you feed the others.
+You did a fine job.
 Believe me, I’d tell ya if ya didn’t” (p.
 59).
 Jacks lets Snap know that she does pay close attention to Snap’s work.
-Jacks gives Snap her approval, and stresses that Snap can expect a correction if she does something wrong.
-Jacks gives Snap positive feedback while Snap feeds the possums to give Snap confidence in the moment.
+Jacks gives Snap positive feedback in the moment so that Snap has the confidence to continue with the feeding.
+If Snap does make a mistake, Jacks says, Snap can expect Jacks to correct her.
 Jacks also introduces Snap to the scientific art of articulation - or the reconstruction of animal bones.
 Snap helps Jacks with the work for a while, and when Snap offers to continue to help Jacks with the skeletons, Jacks replies, “Yeah, the extra help has been good.
 Yer doin’ a good job” (p.
 117).